The Insurance and Reinsurance Law Review: India

 Insurance brokers, corporate agents, web aggregators, referral companies, insurance marketing firms and insurance agents are granted a licence for a fixed period of three years, following which the licence may be renewed for a further three years at the discretion of the IRDAI.

-Insurance brokers and web aggregators are required to carry on exclusively the distribution of insurance products, while corporate agents may have a main business other than the distribution of insurance products, and newly introduced insurance marketing firms are allowed to sell or service other financial products.
+Insurance brokers and web aggregators are required to carry on exclusively the distribution of insurance products, while corporate agents may have a main business other than the distribution of insurance products, and insurance marketing firms are allowed to sell or service other financial products.

 If a corporate agent has a main business other than insurance distribution, then it is not permitted to make the sale of its products contingent on the sale of an insurance product or vice versa.
 Corporate agents were previously restricted to acting for a maximum of one life insurer and one general insurer; however, following the notification of the IRDAI (Registration of Corporate Agents) Regulations 2015, they are permitted to adopt an open architecture under which they can act for up to three life insurers, three general insurers and three health insurers.